 ...I’m sitting there at lunch distracted from the conversation because I kept seeing percentages from this survey and applied them to my friends.
 I wondered which seven have suffered from some form of female sexual dysfunction, six of them in the last year?
 Did I miss something during one of our lunches, I remember hearing about two instances?
 Which five think that they should be having sex a few times a week, and which three actually do?.....

-I went out to lunch with my closest girlfriends last week, the ten of us try to get together at least every other month to catch up, and I couldn’t stop comparing them to an article I read recently.
 While researching the female sexual response cycle for my previous blog article, I came across a unique study on patient and provider statistics regarding female sexual health issues.
 Some of the results were very shocking to me, so much so, I felt that this entire article should be devoted to discussing the survey and the important message of self-empowerment and education that all women should glean from it.
-First the details of the survey were…

 Of the 20% of survey respondents who saw a doctor, many were met with some challenges regarding their care, evidenced by the responses in the provider portion of the survey.
 Only 37% of doctors reported they are very or extremely comfortable discussing the topic of sexual health issues, including sexual desire and dysfunction, with their female patients.
 When asked how knowledgeable they were about varying types of female sexual dysfunctions, the providers’ responses were concerning.
 The percentage that answered not at all knowledgeable or not very knowledgeable for each disorder is as follows:

 In my opinion, these are shockingly high numbers!
 Did you know less than one-fifth (16%) of health care providers are even aware of Rosemary Basson’s model of female sexual response and over one-quarter are not aware of any of the female sexual response models, even the outdated linear model from the 1960’s?
 I’m not surprised so many of us don't feel confident approaching our health care providers with questions about our sexual health.
 What I find most troubling is that when providers were asked what type of impact they feel sexual dysfunction has on their female patients in areas of sex life, relationship with romantic partner, self esteem, emotional/mental health and physical health nearly 20% felt that it had a positive to very positive impact in these areas…Seriously???
-Doctors responded that they believe female sexual dysfunction has a POSITIVE impact on their patients?!?
-My friends and I found that harder to swallow than the over-cooked chicken we just had. :)
+Doctors responded that they believe female sexual dysfunction has a POSITIVE impact on their patients.
+Really?
+My friends and I found that harder to swallow than the over-cooked chicken on our salads at lunch. :)

 Delving further into the providers portion of the survey I discovered even more concerning responses.
 Only 4 out of 10 providers felt confident or extremely confident in their ability to diagnose female sexual dysfunction in their patients and over one-half of the doctors reported they are not very to not at all confident in their ability to provide appropriate care to female patients experiencing symptoms of FSD.
 The most common medications and treatments for female sexual dysfunction (FSD) prescribed by the surveyed providers are:

-Just as I preached to my friends, I’ll preach to you.
-This is exactly why we need to be more proactive when it comes to our sexual health!
-First by empowering yourself with knowledge.
+THIS is exactly why we need to be more proactive when it comes to our sexual health!
+Empower yourself with knowledge.
 Do research on your symptoms.
 Learn what doctors treat which conditions and takes notes.
 Compile a list of questions to ask your doctor and ask him or her to further explain their answers if you disagree.
 You don't have to accept a treatment recommendation with which you are not comfortable.
 If you don't feel you are being heard, get a second opinion...a third if needed!

 Second, spread the word.
 The next time you have five women around you, tell them that you know four of them are having sex less frequently than they themselves think is healthy, but only one has ever asked their doctor about it.
 Then share what you have learned from this article and help each one of those women to become empowered over their own sexual health and better the medical community.